-Counseling Services staff includes Masters level School Counselors, School Social Workers, and a Parent Education Specialist.
-All staff members are fluent in sign language and have many years of experience assessing and counseling deaf and hard of hearing persons of all ages.
+Counseling Services staff include Master's level School Counselors, School Social Workers, and a Parent Education Specialist.
+All Counseling staff incorporate the American School Counseling Association (ASCA) Code of Ethics in their work.
+Staff are fluent in sign language and have many years of experience assessing and counseling deaf/hard of hearing persons of all ages.

 Students attend the California School for the Deaf, Riverside (CSDR) because it has been determined that they require instruction to be provided in American Sign Language.
 At CSDR, instruction is presented through American Sign Language (ASL), a visual/conceptual language without a spoken component, and the printed form of English.
 It is the goal of the Speech Department at CSDR to support the ASL-based instruction provided to students.
 Because CSDR is an ASL environment, speech services focus on skills and strategies that will facilitate positive interactions with non-signing individuals rather than the traditional speech therapy approach that focuses on precise articulation of individual sounds and words.
 Speech services offered at CSDR may include: